-These versatile sofas are also available in a wide variety of designs to suit your décor and needs.
+These versatile sofas are available in a wide variety of designs to suit your décor and needs.
 These include:

 1. The classic couch